Klabinn/Write-Up/HackTheBox/Boxes/Monitor Two/README.md

 But to actually do this exploit you need to escelate /bin/bash restriction using chmod.
 But you cant do it because the docker is not root.

-Now we try to escelate the previlage of the docker :D.
+Now we try to escelate the privilage of the docker :D.

 ![Untitled (13)](https://github.com/Klabinn/Write-up/assets/107389203/585cab65-8fc8-42d8-9802-acd839fd2a2f)